gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-netlify.md

 ![Screenshot of step 1 of create a new site for Netlify: selecting the git provider](/images/hosting-and-deployment/hosting-on-netlify/netlify-create-new-site-step-2.jpg)

 Once selected, you'll be brought to a screen for basic setup.
 Here you can select the branch you want to publish, your [build command], and your publish (i.e. deploy) directory.
-The publish directory should mirror that of what you've set in your [site configuration][config], the default of which is `public`.
+The publish directory should mirror that of what you've set in your [site configuration], the default of which is `public`.
 The following steps assume you are publishing from the `master` branch.

 ## Configure Hugo version in Netlify